 Gameplay Engine Story / Theme Overall Graphics Animation Music / Sound Effects Innovation Art Direction Customization Options / Extras Intro / Presentation Replayability / Fun "Ouch" Factor Characters BOTTOM LINE

-I started my Xuan Dou Zhi Wang adventure on August 29th, 2013.
-Upon booting up the game on my PC, I was treated to a cool comic-style intro (awesome artwork).
-At the time I jumped into XDZW, the game started me off in a Tutorial with King as the main character, whom is basically a pure Chinese bootleg of Ryu... easy enough!
-Perfect if you ask me, since my Hadoken and Shoryuken skills on keyboard need some brushing up!
-(Haven't used a keyboard to play a fighting game since my Kaillera / Online MAME days - circa 2002-2003).
-I need to invest in a PC controller... looking into that soon.
+I started playing Xuan Dou Zhi Wang on August 29th, 2013.
+Upon booting up the game on my PC, I was treated to a cool comic-style intro (and was rather impressed by the quality artwork).
+At the time I jumped in to XDZW, the game began in a Tutorial with King as the main character, whom is basically a pure Chinese bootleg of Ryu... easy enough!
+Perfect if you ask me, since my Hadouken and Shoryuken skills on keyboard need some brushing up!
+(Haven't used a keyboard to play a fighting game since my Kaillera / Online MAME days - circa 2002-2003.
+I need to invest in a PC controller... looking into that soon).

 Anyhow, XDZW's beginning tutorial / "beat-em-up" style mode pleasantly surprised me in a few ways.
-For one, it features quite a few unique characters that don't even appear on the playable roster, and a ton of dialogue (that I can't read)!
-Even though all the text is Chinese, the gameplay basics are a walk in the park for any 2D fighting game player.
-I always thought more 2D fighters should feature a sort of "beat-em-up" mode as a bonus... in XDZW's case, it works great as a tutorial.
+For one, XDZW's tutorial features quite a few unique characters that don't even appear on the character roster, and a ton of dialogue (that I can't read)!
+On the bright side: Even though all the text is Chinese, the gameplay basics are a walk in the park for any 2D fighting game player.
+I always thought more 2D fighters should feature a halfway respectable "beat-em-up" mode as a bonus... in XDZW's case, it works very naturally as a tutorial.

-The game feels like a mix of KOF and Street Fighter... it's easy to play, and nice to look at, too.
-The 2D/3D graphics are very sharp and pleasing to the eye (although the game unfortunately doesn't run in full screen on my HD monitor).
-Xuan Dou Zhi Wang definitely has a very unique visual style, which isn't an easy thing to pull off these days.
-So far, I'm really enjoying the game... and especially all the updates.
-Stay tuned for my full review of XDZW / King of Combat (still in progress!) ~TFG Webmaster
+Overall, XDZW feels like a mix of KOF and Street Fighter... it's easy to play, and nice to look at, too.
+The 2D/3D graphics are impressively sharp and very pleasing to the eye (although the game unfortunately doesn't run in full screen on my HD monitor).
+Xuan Dou Zhi Wang definitely has a very distinguishable visual style, which isn't an easy thing to pull off these days, mind you.